 The Warrior Leader Phase.
 This part of their training covers adventure training, which builds both cadet self confidence and unit esprit-de-corps.
 Focus is on individual skills as a precursor to learning group dynamics.
 Cadets learn basic military skills in order to function as a small group member.

 The Bold Leader Phase.
 This phase is the course's "Capstone Exercise".
 Cadets are exposed to squad level operations where cadre assesses the cadet's leadership ability in a field environment.
 The Field Training Exercise is intentionally tough and introduces the element of stress.
 Throughout the exercise cadets encounter physical and mental obstacles that challenge them as a person, cadet and leader.

 The Future Leader Phase.
 This portion of the cadet's training introduces them to the social aspect of the Army.
 Final briefings are conducted as well as a Family Day in conjunction with a cadet run graduation ceremony.

 From the Cadet Command Web Site:

-WARRIOR FORGE places each cadet and officer candidate in a variety of leadership positions, many of which simulate stressful combat situations.
+CST places each cadet and officer candidate in a variety of leadership positions, many of which simulate stressful combat situations.
 In each position, cadets will receive evaluations from platoon tactical and counseling (TAC) officers and noncommissioned officers.
 In addition to proving their leadership ability, cadets and officer candidates must meet established standards in physical fitness, weapons training, communication, combat patrols and demonstrate their proficiency in many other military skills.
-Cadets and officer candidates must excel at WARRIOR FORGE to be considered competitive for a commission as an Army officer.
+Cadets and officer candidates must excel at CSTto be considered competitive for a commission as an Army officer.